Countries Where Alcohol is Illegal

 Afghanistan with its strict laws considers the consumption of alcohol as a crime, especially for its locales.
-Violation of this law could get you heavily fined, imprisoned or whipped, i.e., the punishment would be in accordance with the Sharia Law.
-Though, foreigners can consume alcohol up to certain limit.
-On the same note, the oil-rich country of Brunei has a complete booze ban, but foreigners are permitted to bring their own alcohol up to certain limit.
-The Islamic Republic of Mauritania follows strict Islamic laws, and only non-Muslims can purchase and consume alcoholic beverages in hotels which have a valid permit.
+Violation of this law could get you heavily fined, imprisoned, or whipped, i.e., the punishment would be in accordance with the Sharia Law.
+Though, foreigners can consume alcohol up to a certain limit.
+On the same note, the oil-rich country of Brunei has a complete booze ban, but foreigners are permitted to bring their own alcohol up to a certain limit.
+The Islamic Republic of Mauritania follows strict Islamic laws, and only non-Muslims can purchase and consume alcoholic beverages in hotels that have a valid permit.

-Yemen is another country which follows Sharia Law and the public consumption of alcohol is outlawed here.
+Yemen is another country that follows Sharia Law and the public consumption of alcohol is outlawed here.
 Since Yemini law gives permission to consume alcohol in your private home, foreigners can carry a set volume for themselves and consume it in their own personal space.
 If one is caught here then the punishment is imprisonment, but not torture.

 Somalia also practices Islamic law and strict punishment is given to those who don’t abide by it.
 Foreigners can purchase alcohol in licensed hotels and some legalized stores, but they can have it only in their private space and not in a public environment.
 Similarly, in Libya, alcohol is strictly banned and even tourists are asked to respect the local customs and regulations.

 Saudi Arabia, home to the Muslim sacred site of Mecca, practices a complete ban on alcohol, and even tourists are not allowed to bring alcohol within the country.
-The country implements harsh punishments such as long-term imprisonment and flogging for anyone who is caught making, selling or consuming alcohol.
+The country implements harsh punishments such as long-term imprisonment and flogging for anyone who is caught making, selling, or consuming alcohol.

-Sharjah is the only emirate in the UAE which has a complete ban on sale and purchase of alcohol unless one has an alcohol license from the government.
+Sharjah is the only emirate in the UAE which has a complete ban on the sale and purchase of alcohol unless one has an alcohol license from the government.
 Then also, they can consume it only privately.

 In the country of Iran, consumption of alcohol for Muslims is banned by the Islamic Republic government since 1979, and non-alcoholic beer is famous, as the country is against carbonated colas as well.
-For non-Muslims, manufacturing and consumption under certain terms and conditions is allowed.
+For non-Muslims, manufacturing and consumption under certain terms and conditions are allowed.

-In Sudan, liquor has been prohibited since 1983, when single-party Sudan Socialist Union passed the bill.
+In Sudan, liquor has been prohibited since 1983, when the single-party Sudan Socialist Union passed the bill.
 Since then, alcohol is a complete no-no for Muslim citizens.
-Surprisingly, some areas manufacture freshly brewed local beer which is consumed mainly by foreigners, but if locals are caught consuming, they will face the strict Islamic punishment.
+Surprisingly, some areas manufacture freshly brewed local beer which is consumed mainly by foreigners, but if locals are caught consuming, they will face strict Islamic punishment.

-Parliament of Iraq is dominated by Shia Islamist parties, and in 2016 a law forbidding the import, production or selling of alcoholic beverages was passed.
+Parliament of Iraq is dominated by Shia Islamist parties, and in 2016 a law forbidding the import, production, or selling of alcoholic beverages was passed.
 It angered numerous Christians who relied on the business.

 Kuwait is one of the few countries which has an alcohol ban beyond just religious beliefs.
-The government witnessed a high number of drunk -driving accidents, and therefore a ban was legalized.
+The government witnessed a high number of drunk-driving accidents, and therefore a ban was legalized.
 Currently, they have zero-tolerance policies towards drinking and driving for everyone be it a Muslim or non-Muslim.

 These countries may have banned alcohol but many “sketchy” and illegal businesses still run in most regions.
 People are always trying to brew beers and other drinks.
 The chase for the “Forbidden” isn’t dead.

-Countries where Alcohol was banned in the past:
+Countries where alcohol was banned in the past: